AlexWidman/widma-DM1595-JS/README.md

 Use your procedural programming knowledge (loops, conditionals) to implement the DinnerModel and the DishSource

 ## Functional and declarative JavaScript (week 2, work in progress)
-Re-implement the DinnerPlanner and DishSource using higher-order functions (Array.map(), reduce(), filter()) Use immutable arrays
+- re-implement the DinnerPlanner and DishSource using higher-order functions (Array.map(), reduce(), filter())
+- use immutable arrays
-Use destructuring
+- use destructuring
-Use spread syntax, object constants and other notations to create objects and arrays declaratively
+- use spread syntax, object constants and other notations to create objects and arrays declaratively

 ## What's in this repo